gnz00/FlowJS/README.md

 ```

 ### Activities
 At the core of the workflow, are `Activities`.
 Each `Activity` is single logical step in the workflow and is _ideally_ idempotent.
 Activities are stateless, they are passed the workflow's `Context` during execution.
+To pass state between activities, subclass the context for your workflow to set/get state.

 The `Activity` class only has two properties:
 * Name, and